 Lady Palm

-Also known as the Rhapis species or the Parlour Palm, the Lady Palm is popular as an indoor plant.
-Smaller and perhaps less hardy than the European Fan Palm, it is still relatively easy to care for.
+Also called the Rhapis or Parlour Palm, the Lady Palm is a popular indoor species.
+It is smaller than the European Fan Palm and easier to manage in tight spaces.

 Canary Island Date Palm